 Many of us know how frustrating nasal congestion can be.
-Seeking alternatives to over-the-counter medicines, we consulted Eric Martin, MS, LAc, resident and clinical supervisor in acupuncture and Oriental medicine at Bastyr Center.
-He enlightened us about the uses of acupuncture and Oriental medicine for stuffy noses, whether the cause is allergies, sinus infections or colds.
+Seeking alternatives to over-the-counter medicines, we consulted Eric Martin, MS, LAc, resident and clinical supervisor in acupuncture and East Asian medicine at Bastyr Center for Natural Health.
+He enlightened us about the uses of acupuncture and Chinese herbal medicine for stuffy noses, whether the cause is allergies, sinus infections or colds.

 Absolutely.
 While it does not work for all patients on every visit, many people walk in with congestion and walk out breathing more freely.

 It depends on the severity of the condition and whether there is an underlying imbalance.
 Sometimes congestion clears up and doesn’t return.
 Other times relief lasts only a few hours to a few days, because longer-term chronic imbalances can take longer to clear up.
 A lot of sinus issues are actually linked to digestion, so we focus on treating that and also encouraging patients to avoid foods that aggravate congestion, such as dairy products and processed, greasy, fatty and sugary foods.